WebOrigami/docs/src/content/cli/intro5.md

     </html>
 ```

-The graph looks like this:
+The tree looks like this:

 <figure>
 {{ @svg samples/cli/site.yaml }}